 Step Two: Make it EASY!

 - Avoid using jargon.
-When you use jargon, or complicated language that not everyone will know and understand, you limit your audience from understanding the full breadth of your work.
+When you use jargon or complicated language that not everyone will know and understand, you limit your audience from understanding the full breadth of your work.
 Make your work accessible and easy to read.
-Avoid jargon.

 - Create white space.
-Annual reports that are all text from top to bottom, left to right, are hard to read and quite frankly, boring.
+Annual reports that are text from top to bottom, left to right, are hard to read.
 Strategic use of white space creates a more effective design and un-cluttered feel.
 White space can also be used to draw the reader’s eye to a key statistic, mission statement, or accomplishment.
 Use white space to help point out the most important pieces of your annual report.

 Step Three: Check out our Annual Report Checklist.

 It may be last on this list, but it’s certainly not least.
-Use our annual report checklist to determine what is required information and what is considered ‘best practice’ before getting started.
+Use our annual report checklist to determine what is required* information and what is considered ‘best practice’ before getting started.
 You can print the checklist, or share the link with a co-worker to get your team on the same page before diving in.
 Discuss which, if any, of the best practices items that you will include in your annual report, remembering that too many things can potentially detract from the message you are trying to share.
-Focus in on the items that convey your organizational story, are relevant to the previous year, and include those in the report.
+Focus on the items that convey your organizational story and are relevant to the previous year.

-You are now ready to embark on your annual report journey!
+You are now ready to embark on your annual report journey.
+Happy writing!

-*Required to meet Charities Review Council’s Annual Report and Communication Accountability Standard, not necessarily required by law.
+*Required to meet Charities Review Council’s Annual Report & Communication Accountability Standard®, not necessarily required by law.